-Goal 6 addresses traffic stop data collection and analysis.
+Goal 6 addresses improving traffic stop data collection and analysis.
 The relevant work for Goal 6 includes EIS alert development, TSMR refinement and implementation, and the TSQRs.
 All of this work was ongoing throughout this quarter.
+During this quarter, MCSO completed TSQR 8, which examined changes in disparities on the TSAR benchmarks across time (July 2017-December 2021).
+A list of traffic stop studies completed through the end of this quarter is included in Appendix 2.